 Truthy is a system to analyze and visualize the diffusion of information on Twitter.
 The Truthy system evaluates thousands of tweets an hour to identify new and emerging bursts of activity around memes of various flavors.
 The data and statistics provided by Truthy are designed to aid in the study of social epidemics: How do memes propagate through the Twittersphere?
 What causes a burst of popularity?

-Streaming Twitter data is acquired in real-time from the 'Gardenhose'.
-We match all tweets against a set of keywords to exclude tweets unlikely to contain political discussion, and extract all memes (@mentions, #hash_tags, and urls).
-We further isolate memes of interest by considering only those memes that have just undergone significant changes in volume, or those that account for a significant portion of the total volume (but perhaps haven't fluctuated very much).
-We insert these memes in the database, and use the Twitter API to get more information on each.
+Streaming Twitter data is acquired in real-time from a sample of public tweets.
+We extract all memes, defined to be @mentions, #hash_tags, and URLs.
+Further, we isolate memes of interest by considering only those memes that have just undergone significant changes in volume, or those that account for a significant portion of the total volume.
+We insert these memes in the database, and use the Twitter API to get more information on each meme and apply our analytics and visualization algorithms to provide a deeper view of how these memes spread.

 Research Papers and Support

-Please visit CNetS Webpage for details on publications.
+Please visit the project page for details on publications.
 Truthy is based in part upon work supported by the National Science Foundation under Grant No. CCF-1101743 and the James S. McDonnell Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.